 Coltivare Pizza & Garden

 Neighborhood: The Heights

 From Revival Market genius chefs Ryan Pera and Morgan Weber, Coltivare Pizza & Garden has become the “it” place to experience Italian/American dishes in Houston.
 You may have to wait for a table, but the atmosphere of Coltivare’s garden is the perfect setting for a quick chat while you stand by to experience perfectly cooked crust.
 Toppings like gulf oysters, pancetta, butternut squash and anchovies take this pizza to the next level and make it unlike anything you can find elsewhere.

-This family owned pizzeria has been bringing Houston "a little taste of the Big Apple” since 1980.
-Many Houstonians have claimed that these locations offer the most authentic New York style pizza in the Bayou City.
+This family-owned pizzeria with multiple locations brings "a little taste of the Big Apple” to a number of neighborhoods across the city.
+Many Houstonians have claimed that these locations offer the most authentic New York-style pizza in the Bayou City.
 Grab a slice and decide for yourself.
 Whatever your opinion, these hand-rolled pies made with only the freshest ingredients never disappoint.